hacks-guide/Guide_Wii/docs/cios.md

     ![](/images/desktop-apps/nusget/nusget-4123.png)
 1. Repeat the above step for `IOS 56 (v5661)`, `IOS 57 (v5918)` and `IOS 58 (v6175)`.
-1. When you have finished downloading the above IOS, navigate to the directory where your NUSGet executable is stored.
+1. When you have finished downloading the above IOS, navigate to the folder where your NUSGet executable is stored.
 This should now contain four different folders with the title IDs for the above IOS.

     ![](/images/desktop-apps/nusget/nusget-folder-ios.png)
 1. Enter the four directories, locating a `IOS-XX-vXXXX-Wii.wad` file in each.